The western most village of the Westemnet, Turfaham lies just west of a large bog that is used by the village's inhabitants to harvest peat.

 - The Unfinished Tales (Part 3), The Hunt for the Ring

-Guarded by the Rangers of the North, Sarn Ford lies on far the southern border of the Shire.
+Guarded by the Rangers of the North, Sarn Ford lies on the far southern border of the Shire.
 It is the stone ford of the River Baranduin.

 There Mount Rerir, and about it many lesser heights, stood out from the main range of Ered Lindon westward; and in the angle between Rerir and Ered Lindon there was a lake, shadowed by mountains on all sides save the south.
 That was Lake Helevorn, deep and dark, and beside it Caranthir had his abode;